Correlative study of flavor anomalies and dark matter in the light of scalar leptoquark: Abstract

 \section{Abstract}

 We explore $U(1)_{L_e-L_\mu}$ gauge extension of the Standard Model with particle content enlarged by three neutral fermions, of which the lightest one contributes to dark matter content of the Universe.
-The scalar sector is enriched with a $\tilde{R}_2$ scalar leptoquark doublet to investigate flavor anomalies in $B$-meson sector, an additional inert scalar doublet to realize neutrino mass at one loop and a scalar singlet to spontaneously break the new $U(1)$.
+The scalar sector is enriched with a $\tilde{R}_2$ scalar leptoquark doublet to investigate flavor anomalies in $B$-meson sector and a scalar singlet to spontaneously break the new $U(1)$.
 We discuss dark matter relic density and direct detection cross section in scalar and gauge portals.
-New physics contribution for $b \to s$ transition comes from penguin diagrams with $Z^\prime$, leptquark and new fermions.
+On the other hand, the new physics contribution for $b \to s$ transition comes from penguin diagrams with $Z^\prime$, leptoquark and new fermions.
 We analyze the constraints on the model parameters from the established observables of $B \to K^{(*)} \mu^+ \mu^-$ and $B_s\to \phi \mu^+ \mu^-$ decay channels.
-Utilizing the permissible parameter space consistent with both flavor and dark sectors, we discuss the impact on various observables such as branching ratio, forward-backward asymmetry, longitudinal polarisation asymmetry, and also lepton non-universality of $\Lambda_b \to \Lambda ^* (1520) (\to pK) \ell ^+\ell ^-$ decay channel.
+Utilizing the permissible parameter space consistent with both flavor and dark sectors, we discuss the impact on various observables such as branching ratio, forward-backward asymmetry and longitudinal polarisation asymmetry of $\Lambda_b \to \Lambda ^* (1520) (\to pK) \ell ^+\ell ^-$ decay channel.